First Love (Hikaru Utada album): Commercial performance and legacy

 First Love entered the Oricon Albums Chart at number one with 2,026,870 units sold.
 The album sold over five million copies in a month in March and April of 1999 and placed Utada among the 100 wealthiest people in Japan.
 By the time the album reached its eighth week on the chart on May 10, 1999, cumulative sales had reached 5.239 million copies, making it the best-selling album of all time in Japan.
 Sales continued to skyrocket, with First Love reaching sales of six million copies on May 31, 1999, the first time in Oricon history that an album has sold more than six million copies.
 Furthermore, by August 16, 1999, it had sold over seven million copies, making it the number one album of the year and made Utada the year's number one artist in revenue sales, earning revenue sales of ¥28.12 billion (approximately US$182,900,269).
 First Love stayed at number one for six nonconsecutive weeks and stayed in the top 300 of the chart for 93 weeks in total.
 Oricon named First Love the best-performing album of 1999 in Japan, with 7,365,830 copies sold by the end of the fiscal year.
 According to Oricon, the cumulative sales of 7.65 million copies is the highest album sales in Japan ever.

 Over 8.13 million copies were sold by the end of the year.
-By 2014, over 8.7 million copies have been shipped in Japan and over 9.91 million copies worldwide.
+By 2014, over 8.7 million copies have been shipped in Japan and 18 million total copies worldwide.
 First Love is the only album or physical record to have been certified octuple million by the Recording Industry Association of Japan (RIAJ), which is equivalent to being certified 32x platinum by the Recording Industry Association of America (RIAA).
 The sales of First Love helped it overtake B'z's B'z The Best "Pleasure" as history's highest-selling Japanese album.
 On August 10, 1999, Toshiba EMI announced that total shipments in Japan had surpassed eight million copies.
 Alongside its success at home, First Love also sold 500,000 copies in Taiwan, making it the highest-selling Japanese album in Taiwan's music history.

 By the end of 1999, Utada was ranked 5th on Japanese radio station Tokio Hot 100 Airplay's Top 100 Artists of the 20th Century by the station and its listeners.
 In September 2007, Rolling Stone Japan ranked First Love No.99 on its list of the "100 Greatest Japanese Rock Albums of All Time".
 First Love is the seventh album to claim the highest weekly sales in Japan, behind their 2001 album Distance and 2002 album Deep River.